 A Closer Look at Brain-Stem Death

-A non-functioning brain-stem once meant the death of the body and its organs, because the heart stops pumping once it is deprived of the oxygen delivered to all organs by respiration.
+For thousands of years, a non-functioning brain-stem meant the death of the body and its organs because the heart stops pumping once it is deprived of the oxygen.
 With the invention of the mechanical respirator, however, it has become possible to keep blood oxygenated and to keep the heart and other organs alive for a few days or even weeks.

 No one has ever "woken up" from brain-stem death.
-It is irreversible and even with the use of a respirator the heart eventually stops beating and there is complete systemic failure.
+It is irreversible.
+Even with the use of a ventilator, the heart eventually stops beating resulting in complete systemic failure.
 BSD is irreversible because from the onset of brain-stem death, the brain begins to liquefy (lyses).
 Click here to learn more about the medical aspects of brain-stem death.

 Legal and Medical Status: The majority of the countries in the world, and all 50 U.S. states, accept the 1968 Harvard University Medical School criteria of brain-stem death as the definitive moment of death.

-Halachic Status: The central Halachic question is whether or not Jewish law considers a brain-stem dead person, whose heart continues to beat using an artificial respirator, dead or alive.
-If halacha considers this person to be alive, then removal of organs would be forbidden because you would be 'killing the donor.
+Halachic Status: The central Halachic question is whether or not Jewish law considers a brain-stem dead patient (or corpse), whose heart continues to beat with the help of a ventilator, dead or alive.
+If halacha considers this person to be ‘alive,’ then removal of organs would be forbidden because you would be 'killing’ the donor.

 Breathing vs. Beating